WalterEdwardd/Dirk_Rossmann_GmbH-Daily_Sales_Forecasting_Project_for_the_Next_Six_Weeks/README.md

 # Dirk Rossmann GmbH - Daily Sales Forecasting Project for the Next Six Weeks
 A project aimed at forecasting daily sales data for Dirk Rossmann GmbH for the next six weeks.

-Tools used: Python, Excel, PowerPoint
+Tools used: Python, Excel, PowerPoint, Word

 ## I. Description
 This project involves analyzing sales data for Dirk Rossmann GmbH to forecast daily sales for the next six weeks.